ketan0/selfdriving-rc/README.md

 # Autonomous RC Car

-In this project, I built an autonomous RC car using Raspberry Pi, a Pi Camera, and a [toy-grade RC car](https://www.ebay.com/itm/R-C-Tech-Brix-Remote-Control-Customize-Body-w-Lego-Mega-Bloks-Any-Brick-System-/183036421261) (I found this for $5 at a dollar store.)
+This project contains the code to control an RC car with a Raspberry Pi, and navigate a paper track autonomously.

 ## Materials
 - Raspberry Pi (Wi-Fi capable, such as RPi 3 Model B)
 - Pi Camera
-- RC car that runs on 27 or 49 MHz band
+- RC car that runs on 27 or 49 MHz band ([this](https://www.ebay.com/itm/R-C-Tech-Brix-Remote-Control-Customize-Body-w-Lego-Mega-Bloks-Any-Brick-System-/183036421261) car worked well; found for $5 at a dollar store.)

 ## Setup
 In order to control the RC, the [pi-rc](https://github.com/bskari/pi-rc) library was used to turn the Raspberry Pi into a radio-frequency transmitter.
 Python functions for basic directional control are contained in `rccontrol.py`.
 To set up RC control, do the following from the command line on your Raspberry Pi: